 Nijmegen Events

-The city of Nijmegen hosts event year round.
-The festivals focus on culture, sport and cuisine.
+The city of Nijmegen hosts events year round.
+These Nijmegen festivals focus on culture, sport and cuisine.

 Vierdaagse: Four Days Marches

 The biggest event in Nijmegen is the International Four Days Marches – or Internationale Vierdaagse Afstandsmarsen.
-The annual walk takes place in July and attractions competitors from around the world.
-In addition to the four days of walking, the city celebrates the event with a festival.
-Find the details on the official 4 Days Marches website.
+The annual walk takes place in July and attracts competitors from around the world.
+In addition to the four days of walking, Nijmegen celebrates the event with a proper festival.
+Find all the details on the official 4 Days Marches website.

 Christmas Celebrations

 There are some very unique Dutch Christmas traditions, like Sinterklaas and the controversial Zwarte Piet.
-Celebrations take place throughout the city and the surrounding region during the holidays.
-Find the best Christmas Markets near Nijmegen.
+Celebrations take place throughout the city and the surrounding region (including across the border in Germany) during the holidays.
+Find the best Christmas Markets near Nijmegen and read why we love Spending Christmas in Europe!

 Nijmegen, Netherlands Map